-There are at least two exceptions, however.
-The first is when you only need a few more points to complete a redemption you're planning.
-Buying points can make a lot of sense here since it's one of the fastest (and easiest) ways to top-off your account balance.
+However, there are exceptions to this rule.
+The first is when you only need a few more points to complete a redemption you're planning, and you can't transfer points into the program.
+Buying points can make a lot of sense here since it's one of the fastest (and easiest) ways to top off your account balance.

-- Promotion is valid on points purchases through 11:59 p.m.
-EST on June 12, 2020
+- This promotion is valid on points purchases through 11:59 p.m.
+EST on December 3, 2023.

-- Purchased points do not count toward Elite Status or Lifetime Elite Gold status
+- Purchased points do not count toward elite status or Lifetime Elite Gold status.

-- Transactions are non-refundable
+- Transactions are non-refundable.

-When Does it Make Sense to Buy Choice Points?
+When Does It Make Sense To Buy Choice Points?

 Chill in Stockholm

-Sticking to Scandinavia, Stockholm is an exciting city filled with fun things to do and cool experiences to try.
+Stockholm is an exciting city filled with fun things to do and cool experiences to try.
 It's also home to almost a dozen Choice properties of varying price points.